You must own a SaaS company that needs some backlinks.

 Alright, we’re getting to it without making the intro unnecessarily long.

-This guide is all about building backlinks for SaaS websites.
+This guide is all about building backlinks for SaaS websites from other SaaS websites.
 First, it will cover the differences between backlinks from SaaS and only-content websites.
 Next, you will learn about the three biggest link building strategies and the most effective ways to approach them.
 We also have a sweet ‘bonus tips’ part as a reward if you get to the end.

 (Or you can scroll down now)